 Final Project Inspection - (On-site Project Review)

 The ODOT Local Agency Liaison and Region Environmental Coordinator may accompany the LPA on a punch list inspection.
 This is preferably after the LPA and contractor have developed their own punch list and before the contractor has completed all of the LPA’s punch list work and demobilized from the site.
 See Section C, Chapter 17 of this manual for additional information.

+If the project includes work on or along the state highway, any conditions of the ODOT district office permit or conditions included in the supplemental project authorization related to work on or along the state highway must be met.

 Project Construction Inspection